numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

 Backward compatibility
 ----------------------

-There is a backwards compatibility impact for users of deprecated or removed functionality, as well as for users and libraries that were relying on private NumPy APIs that will move due to the clearer namespacing.
+As mentioned above, while the new API should be backward compatible, there is no guarantee of forward compatibility.
+Code will have to be updated to account for deprecated, moved, or removed functions/classes, as well as for more strictly enforced private APIs.

-In order to make it easier to adapt to the changes in this NEP, we will:
+In order to make it easier to adopt to the changes in this NEP, we will:

-1. Ensure that NumPy 2.0 will come with guidance for each removed API, pointing to the preferred alternative API to use,
+1. Provide a transition guide that lists each API change and its replacement.
 2. Provide a script to automate the migration wherever possible.
 This will be similar to ``tools/replace_old_macros.sed`` (which adapts code for a previous C API naming scheme change).

+..
+S: Q: is (2) too ambitious?
+I don't know how easy it is to do this under all circumstances.

 Detailed description
 --------------------